-Kate Alice LORD-BRENNAN MLC
+Hon Kate Alice LORD-BRENNAN MHK

 Address: Legislative Buildings, Finch Road, Douglas, IM1 3PW

-Address as: Mrs Lord-Brennan
+Address as: Ms Lord-Brennan, Minister Lord-Brennan

-Full title: Mrs Kate Lord-Brennan MLC
+Full title: Hon Kate Lord-Brennan MHK

 Born: Isle of Man

-Education: Ballakermeen High School; University of Leeds, BA (Hons) European Union Studies and Law (2005); Institute of Directors Certificate and Diploma (2012)
+Education: Ballakermeen High School; University of Leeds, BA (Hons) European Union Studies and Law (2005); Institute of Directors Certificate and Diploma (2012).

 Career: 2005–2008: corporate and fiduciary services; 2008–2012: set up own business managing small team in administration outsourcing and, in a separate line of work, provided business start-up and growth consultancy carrying out work on a business incubator project to support entrepeneurs and facilitate trade and investment.
 Formed Women in Business Network and chaired Steering Committee.
 2012–2015: non-executive director of angel investor business.
 2013–2014: delivered/wrote start-up workshops and toolkits.